nensok/clean_app/readme.md

-# Clean App is full stack application using laravel that allows users find cleaners for a cleaning Job.
+# Clean App is a full stack application using laravel that allows users find cleaners for a cleaning Job.